What is the farm bill? What was its initial purpose?

 The bill has come a long way since its enactment, though not with ease.
 The bill is a source of intense controversy as it impacts many sectors: international trade, environmental conservation, food safety, and the welfare of rural communities.
 Agricultural subsidy programs mandated by the farm bill are especially debated within the U.S.; hence, the farm bill’s recent series of setbacks.

 Much to the agricultural community’s relief, the heavy, long-winded farm bill proceedings finally reached closure on February 7, 2014.

 Now freshly passed, the 2014 farm bill promises new technical and financial benefits both to agricultural producers and the environment.
 A vast array of agricultural programs will receive financial assistance, including USDA programs and conservation programs.
 The support is intended to 1) help farmers, ranchers, and forest landowners continue to address natural resource concerns on their land, 2) enhance the nation’s conservation investments, and 3) streamline conservation efforts.

 Do you want to enhance or reset your agricultural land to make for a more eco-conscious operation?
-Call on Bankers South’s extensive ag lending experience!
+Call on AgAmerica’s extensive ag lending experience!
 Look into our AgAmerica farms loans, which cover all facets of farming, from smaller blueberry farms to vast cattle ranches.
 When it’s time to plant your next row crop, expand your citrus groves, plant timber, buy more cattle, or reset your ag operation, these ag loans are a great choice.
 For more information on our ag loan types and farmland financing options, please contact us!